mzou1223/support_engineer_homework/README.md

 # Support Engineer Homework Overview
-This Smartrr Support Engineer Javacript portion of the project is completed in a CLI format using Node.js and npm.
+This Smartrr Support Engineer Javascript portion of the project is completed in a CLI format using Node.js and npm.
 Please check that these are installed on your machine prior to running this application.
 The CLI prompts and functions were completed in one file, [functions.js](https://github.com/mzou1223/support_engineer_homework/blob/main/functions.js), for the reviewer's ease of access and efficiency.

 ## How to Run This Application: